ibrod83/nodejs-web-scraper/readme.md

         jobAds.addOperation(spans);
         jobAds.addOperation(titles);
         jobAds.addOperation(images);
-    root.addOperation(titles);//Notice that i use the same "header" object object as a child of two different objects.
+    root.addOperation(titles);//Notice that i use the same "titles" object object as a child of two different objects.
 This means, the data will be collected both from the root, and from each job ad page.
 You can compose your scraping as you wish.

     await scraper.scrape(root);